thavasnippets/vectorSearch/README.md

 **Vector:** Quantity with a _magnitude_ and a _direction_

-Magnitude is the size of a mathematical object, a property which determines whether the object is larger or smaller than other objects of the same kind.

 **Magnitude** : It's the size of an object, a property which determines whether the object is larger or smaller than other objects of the same kind.